-The real estate market in Spain during the pandemic was significantly influenced by three aspects:
+The real estate market in Spain during the pandemic was significantly influenced by 3 aspects:

-The recovery in the real estate sector in 2021 is constrained by various factors:
+The recovery in the real estate sector in 2021 was constrained by various factors:

 We examined what has changed in the Spanish property market after the quarantine.

 What will happen to the real estate market in 2021?
-Will housing prices rise in 2021?
+Will housing prices rise?
 Most experts point to a positive scenario.
 The data confirms that prices have stopped falling and points to the stabilization of the real estate sector.

 Thus, the average cost of housing until March 2021 was 1 390 euros per square meter, which is 0.5% more than in the first quarter of 2020.
 The price is up 16% from the lows recorded in the first quarter of 2015 and remains 32% below the 2007 highs.

-When analyzing forecasts for house prices in 2021 and market development, it should be borne in mind that there are many variables that can provoke important changes: new waves of infections, more or less rapid population vaccination, etc.
+When analyzing forecasts for house prices in 2021 as well as market development, it should be borne in mind that there are many variables that can provoke important changes like new waves of infections, more or less rapid population vaccination, etc.

-Various aspects (limited supply, changing preferences of buyers, etc.) led to the fact that apartments in new buildings in Spain became in demand during the pandemic, and therefore its prices did not change significantly.
+Various aspects (limited supply, changing preferences of buyers, etc.) led to the fact that apartments in new buildings in Spain were in demand during the pandemic and therefore, prices did not change significantly.
 This is how the coronavirus affected the choice of housing in Spain.
 According to the latest figures from the National Institute of Statistics, February 2021 saw a record high that has not been on the market since the summer of 2014.
-In particular, in the second month of the year, 10 130 new housing objects were sold.
+In particular, in the second month of the year, 10 130 new housing spaces were sold.
 New house purchases increased by 5.6% year over year.
 In contrast, sales of secondary housing (33 055 properties in February) fell by 13.6% in 2021 and by 8.1% compared to February 2020.

-There is a trend towards an increase in sales of housing with external adjoining territories, as well as a decrease in prices for secondary housing of medium or low quality throughout Spain (with a greater prospect of a decrease in Madrid and Barcelona).
+There is a trend towards an increase in the sale of housing with external adjoining territories as well as a decrease in prices for secondary housing of medium or low quality throughout Spain (with a greater prospect of decreases in Madrid and Barcelona).

-The geographic location and demand for the real estate market in each zone will play a decisive role in the evolution of housing prices in 2021 and the number of sales and purchases.
+The geographic location and demand for the real estate market in each zone will play a decisive role in the evolution of housing prices in 2021 as well as the number of sales and purchases.

-Thus, the regions with the highest annualized price increases in the first quarter of the year were the Balearic Islands (4.8%), the Basque Country (4.4%) and the Canary Islands (4.1%).
+Thus, the regions with the highest annual price increases in the first quarter of the year were the Balearic Islands (4.8%), the Basque Country (4.4%) and the Canary Islands (4.1%).

-According to experts, real estate in Spain after quarantine in 2021 will develop according to a positive scenario.
-The sector is projected to continue to grow and will soon reach pre-pandemic levels.
+According to experts, real estate in Spain after the quarantine in 2021 will develop positively.
+The sector is projected to continue growing and will soon reach pre-pandemic levels.
 With regard to the evolution of house prices in 2021, in general, the numbers indicate a stabilization phase without significant ups or downs.
 However, while the demand for new housing is gaining momentum (which could lead to higher prices), the secondary housing sector may fall in price and spend more time recovering from the effects of the pandemic.
-It should also be borne in mind that the development of the market will depend on external factors, such as a pandemic or the pace of economic development.
+It should also be noted that the development of the market will depend on external factors such as a pandemic or the pace of economic development.
 In addition, the recovery in price increases and sales and purchases will vary across the different autonomous communities, provinces and cities in Spain.

-Looking for a property in Spain to invest?
+Looking for a property in Spain to invest in?
 We have everything you need.
 Check out our exclusive selection of Spanish property offers on Spain-Real.Estate with detailed descriptions, plans, photos.
 Get closer to your dream today!